 At Murphy & Prachthauser we practice personal injury law the way it should be practiced – motivated and equipped to do our best for you.
 Our clients involved in semi-truck accidents are immediately comforted knowing they are speaking with an expert who is not afraid of trucking companies and their big insurance policies.

-If you are still looking for the right legal support to identify and prove a semi truck driver negligence, consider filling out a free case evaluation and talking with an attorney today.
+If you are still looking for the right legal support to identify and prove a semi-truck driver's negligence, consider filling out a free case evaluation and talking with an attorney today.